 The Goal of Project Gutenberg is to Give Away 1 Trillion eBooks!

-This is ten thousand titles each to one hundred million readers, eBooks Year Month
+This is ten thousand titles each to one hundred million readers, which is only about 4% of the present number of computer users.

 Here is the briefest record of our progress ( means estimated):